 Damaged or missing teeth are more than just a cosmetic dental issue— they can cause serious problems with the function of your mouth and jaw because of alignment changes.
 These changes can negatively affect the way we eat and speak.
 Additionally, they can make your teeth prone to unwanted shifting, cracking, or infection because of gaps or damage.
 This means it’s extremely important to protect your teeth and ensure your smile stays the way you want it to.

 Dental implants are one of the best tooth replacement options available because they can fully replicate natural tooth structure in form and function, ensuring your smile remains healthy and complete.
-They work by implanting a specialized, biocompatible prosthetic into the jawbone and then attaching a fabricated crown, bridge, or denture that blends in with your natural teeth.
+Implant dentistry may be recommended for patients who are missing several teeth or a single tooth.
+Dental implants work by implanting a specialized, biocompatible prosthetic into the jawbone and then attaching a fabricated crown, bridge, or denture that blends in with your natural teeth.
 The result is an implant that works and looks just like your natural teeth.

 “Dr. Chern is an outstanding dentist.
 I went to her a few months ago terrified of dental work and embarrassed by my oral health.
 After a few appointments where she walked me through each procedure I am on my way to great oral health, and I’m no longer nervous walking in the door.
 Thank you, Dr. Chern!”– Britney L.

 Benefits of Dental Implants